gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 They might waste pixels converting non-clickable elements into clickable ones, like carpets, sheets, etc. When they take it to _**Sam**_, he'll give them some silly excuse.

-If they present the title deed of the rowboat to the _**Pirate Bosses**_ without a sail, they'll fail the test, shouting in unison, «It's not self-propelled!»
+If they present the title deed of the rowboat to the _**Pirate Lady Bosses**_ without a sail, they'll fail the test, shouting in unison, «It's not self-propelled!»

 The flag isn't a challenge; let them use whatever they find to make their flag, and if you can, make it as ridiculous as possible.
 They can use the _**discount voucher**_ at the _**Souvenir Shop**_, and the clerk can give them any silly thing you can think of to use for their flag.